IdreesInc/Pocket-Bird/README.md

 If you'd like to get in touch, check out the [Discord](https://discord.gg/6yxE9prcNc) to suggest features, report bugs, and stay updated on development!

-Also feel free to check out my other projects on [my website](https://idreesinc.com/)!
+Also feel free to check out my other open-source projects like [Monocraft](https://github.com/IdreesInc/Monocraft), [PicoChat](https://github.com/IdreesInc/PicoChat), and more on [my website](https://idreesinc.com/)!